Trustworthy Florida BUI Lawyer

 In Florida, residents and tourists flock to our state’s beaches to engage in water sports or other recreational activities, which often include boating.
 Spending hours boating and enjoying time with friends and family can often lead to individuals consuming alcohol on the water.
 While drinking an alcoholic beverage or two is not inherently illegal, it can lead to trouble, specifically if the boat operator is not doing so responsibly.

-What is BUI (Boating Under The Influence) in Florida?
+What is BUI in Florida?

 What Are the Penalties For a BUI Conviction in Florida?